 I am opposed to further development on Lake Raystown.
-The lake is crowded enough, but if further development was needed I think it should occur as expansion of existing facilities. the Hawn site has lousy access, really steep terrain and is not well suited for that use.
-A PNDI search also turned up a number of T&E species in the vicinity.
-The other side of the lake has better access off of rt 26. but again I think there is enough existing development for Raystown.
+The lake is crowded enough, but if further development was needed I think it should occur as expansion of existing facilities. the Hawn

 My husband and I feel the lake is already over used and too crowded.
 We often find litter and toilet paper and feces on the shorelines.
 We feel additional development will further degrade the beautiful natural peace of the lake.
 We vote no to more development.